zoonooz/zoonooz.github.io/_posts/portfolio/2017-11-27-desktop-himabu.md

 platform: other
 ---

-Because I was doing social network application, to give the users full access to the service is to make the application available in all platforms as many as possible.
-As [Himabu](https://www.himabu.com) is already available in iOS and Android, the next platform has to be desktop if we are talking about communication application.
-I decided to share the idea in the meeting and it turns out that we did not have enough resource and people to do it.
-I used my free time in the weekends to create this prototype and it is working really well.
+When I was developing [Himabu](android-himabu), I would like to give the users full access to the service in many platforms as possible.
+As Himabu was already available in iOS and Android, I decided to create this in my free times as the company did not have enough resource to do it.
+Eventhough the company did not release the app to the public users, it worked pretty well internally and helped reduce a lot of customer support team effort when the team wants to chat with the users.

 ![image](/img/portfolio/himabu-desktop.png)
 {: style="text-align: center"}